 This “continual Christmas” reminds us that we live out these behaviours daily to become the shop window of our faith in Jesus Christ.
-Christmas thus becomes a portable life-giving attitude for taking anywhere on this practical road of life.
-Mary Ellen Chase shared: “Christmas is not a date, it is a state of mind”, words which echo a frequent personal challenge to me of my faith expression and self-awareness.
+Christmas is the portable life-giving attitude for taking anywhere on this practical road of life.
+Mary Ellen Chase shared: “Christmas is not a date, it is a state of mind,” words which echo a frequent personal challenge to me of my faith expression and self-awareness.

-The fall in peacefulness over the past decade was caused by a wide range of factors including: increased terrorist activity, the intensification of conflicts in the Middle East, rising regional tensions in Eastern Europe and Northeast Asia, and increasing numbers of refugees and heightened political tensions in Europe and the United States of America.
+The fall in peacefulness over the past decade was caused by a wide range of factors including: increased terrorist activity, the intensification of conflicts in the Middle East, regional tensions in Eastern Europe and Northeast Asia, and increasing numbers of refugees and heightened political tensions in Europe and the United States of America.
+However, we can be a part of the solution beginning in the Claydons, our Parish and neighbouring communities.
+We become peacemakers and share this peace with others by our actions and use words, if necessary.

-Yet in the midst of these turbulent times, we are still called to be peacemakers.
-We are.
-Finding God’s peace in ourselves for peace of mind and sharing this peace with others by our actions (and use words if necessary).
 According to the fifth chapter of Matthew’s Gospel, “God blesses those who work for peace, for they will be called the children of God.”
 And this remains within our grasp – to become peacemakers in the Claydon villages / Calvert Green after finding peace in God and making a lasting impact.
-We all need each other in order to brace ourselves against the turbulence and mental health challenges of Covid-19, which have touched the very heart of our families and communities.
+We all need to help each other in order to brace ourselves against the ongoing turbulence and mental health challenges of Covid-19, which have touched the heart of all our families and communities.

 On the 25th day of this month, December, we celebrate the birth of Jesus Christ.
 This wonderful mystery of God’s dwelling among us in the fullness of humanity as Emmanuel, historically foretold by the Old Testament Prophets and born of Mary.
 Also known as the Lord, the Messiah, the Saviour of the world, He is recognised as a baby lying in a manger and wrapped snuggly in strips of cloth.
 He was the light for people who walked in darkness, a light that shined on all where death casts its shadow, and He is the light of the world.

 Christmas is thus a timely reminder that we are not just celebrating the birth of Christ but the enduring outcome of His humanity in the last three years of His life, which reached the outer limits of earth over 2,000 years to date.
 And the words of Jesus are still impacting the lives of many.
-Permit me to leave with you the following poem entitled “Christmas Gift suggestions” by Oren Arnold for reflection throughout this month:
+Permit me to repeat last year’s poem below entitled “Christmas Gift suggestions” by Oren Arnold for reflection this month: